 Welcome to the first employment bulletin of 2019 Whilst the headlines continue to be dominated by Brexit and its potential ramifications there are a number of hot topics that employers should be aware of as we embark on a new year.
 In this bulletin we cover new case law relating to employee status, age discrimination […]

 We hope you enjoyed our last Brexit Bulletin.
-Has anything important happened recently?
+This week, Brexit Day is only 3 months away!
 We’ll help you plan for Brexit to ensure you retain your valued workforce, despite the uncertainties of negotiations in the run up to Brexit.
 Sign up here to stay informed with regular updates.
-Mixed Signals Over Right to Work Earlier this month, […]
+The Fight for the Deal […]

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.